KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 Note that currently, `VK_DESCRIPTOR_TYPE_INLINE_UNIFORM_BLOCK_EXT` validation is not working and all accesses are reported as valid.

-### Buffer device address checking
+### Buffer device address validation
 The vkGetBufferDeviceAddressEXT routine can be used to get a GPU address that a shader can use to directly address a particular buffer.
-GPU-Assisted Validation code keeps track of all such addresses, along with the size of the associated buffer, and creates an input buffer listing all such address/size pairs
+GPU Assisted Validation code keeps track of all such addresses, along with the size of the associated buffer, and creates an input buffer listing all such address/size pairs
 Shader code is instrumented to validate buffer_reference addresses and report any reads or writes that do no fall within the listed address/size regions.

 Note: The mapping between a `VkBuffer` and a GPU address is not necessarily one to one.
 For instance, if multiple `VkBuffer` are bound to the same memory region, they can have the same GPU address.